 - you’ll lose weight if you use up more calories than you take in

 - you’ll maintain a healthy weight if you balance the calories you take in with the calories you use up

-You can find out how to make healthy eating and drinking part of your everyday life on our healthy eating pages.
+Find out how to make healthy eating and drinking part of your everyday life.